-Properties Characteristics Drainage basins Many small tributaries coalesce into trunk stream; and drainage area are high in relation to surface area Shape Long, meandering, and linear river elongate as drainage basins increase in size Mean depth Shallow in headwaters and increases to mouth Depth gradient Increases from headwaters to mouth Shoreline erosion and Extensive, induced by water currents and gravity driven substrata distribution Shoreline development Great and astatic Sediment loading High with large drainage basin area Deposition of sediments Determined by water current; and highly variable with precipitation events Sediment suspended in water High and variable
+Properties Characteristics Drainage basins Many small tributaries coalesce into trunk stream; and drainage area ar high in relation to surface area Shape Long, meandering, and linear river elongate as drainage basins increase in size Mean depth Shallow in headwaters and increases to mouth Depth gradient Increases from headwaters to mouth Shoreline erosion and substrata distribution Extensive, induced by water currents and gravity driven Shoreline development Great and astatic Sediment loading High with large drainage basin area Deposition of sediments Determined by water current; and highly variable with precipitation events Sediment suspended in water High and variable

-5.2.2 Factors Influencing Fluvial Geomorphology Impacts
+5.2.2 Factors Influencing Fluvial Geomorphology

 Scale is an important consideration in fluvial geomorphology, with process-form interactions occurring over a huge range of space (spatial scale) and time (temporal scale) (Charlton, 2008).
-The two considerations for river management that come from geomorphology is time and space.
 Therefore, it is important to note that the change along a river channel and river system does not happen at once.
 As such, rivers and streams continuously shape and reform their channel through erosion of their bed and banks.
 Riverbed and bank erosion are a major environmental problem that is associated with fluvial geomorphology.
 Such that, once the topsoil has been removed, the lower soil layers are exposed.
 These layers have poor structure and are low in organic matter and nutrients, as a result they are less permeable leading to increased overland flows which increases the sedimentation supplied to rivers (Freeman and Rowntree, 2005).
-Sediment depositions reduces the depth and lead to the formation of channel bars.
+Sediment depositions reduce the depth and lead to the formation of channel bars.